-J. S. Dalton et al., "Mini-Lab Projects in the Undergraduate Classical Controls Course," ASEE Annual Conference Proceedings, pp. 9329-9337, American Society for Engineering Education (ASEE), Jan 2003.
+J. S. Dalton et al., "Mini-Lab Projects in the Undergraduate Classical Controls Course," Proceedings of the ASEE Annual Conference and Exposition (2003, Nashville, TN), pp. 9329-9337, American Society for Engineering Education (ASEE), Jun 2003.

 ASEE Annual Conference and Exposition: Staying in Tune with Engineering Education (2003: Jun.
 22-25, Nashville, TN)

 International Standard Serial Number (ISSN)